 To inspire people to connect with the plant world and understand the importance of plants in our lives.

-Prior to 1877, the eastern end of Mahncke Park was a limestone quarry and details of the quarry's operations are unknown.
+Prior to 1877, the eastern end of Mahncke Park was a limestone quarry and details of the quarry’s operations are unknown.
 In 1877, J. B. LaCoste and Associates contracted with the City of San Antonio to construct a water works system.
 LaCoste and Associates sold the water company to G. W. Brackenridge in 1883 who later became convinced that there was danger of complete failure of the San Antonio River as a water supply in the event of a long period of drought.
 By 1890, city residents became alarmed at the possibility that the river and the open reservoir would become contaminated.
-As a result, wells supplying pure artesian water began to be used to the exclusion of the surface water supply system and the reservoir was abandoned.
+As a result, wells supplying pure artesian water began to be used to the exclusion of the surface water supply system and the reservoir (now known as the Amphitheater at the Botanical Garden) was abandoned.
 In 1899, Brackenridge deeded the water works land and properties to the City.

 Mrs. R. R. Witt and Mrs. Joseph Murphy conceived the idea of a Botanical Garden in San Antonio in the 1940’s.
 Together with their friends and associates, they organized the San Antonio Garden Center.
 Their first major effort was the development and presentation of a master plan for a public botanical garden in the late 1960’s.
 The recommended future Botanical Garden site became the former Brackenridge waterworks land, property held by the City that was adjacent to the Garden Center.